mrmittag/Introduction-to-Programing/Projects/project_3/README.md

 #####I will pick the winning team based on the following:
 * Does the game work?
 * Does your game deal with all the possible inputs a user can make?
 For example what happens when the user types in random words?
 * How thoughtful is the story?
 Does it make sense?
+* How original is your code?
+Did you just copy and paste from someone else without changing it?
 * Did you succesfully make a pull request to the Student-Work repository?
 * How many rooms or stages are there?